 /wp-content/languages/themes/themename-en_GB.mo– if the

-themesfolder does not exist in your WordPress languages directory, create it).REMINDER: When you update the theme, all custom translation files will be deleted from
+themesfolder does not exist in your WordPress languages directory, create it).REMINDER: When you update the theme, all custom files will be deleted from

 Translating directly in your WordPress dashboard

 If you would like translate the theme directly in your WordPress dashboard you need to use a specialized plugin for that.
 Please install and activate Loco Translate plugin.
 For instructions on how to use the plugin please refer to beginner’s guide and/or technical overview.

 Don’t forget to translate your plugins too!

 WordPress website is built using WordPress system itself, a theme and plugin(s).
 There is a very high probability that WordPress system is already translated into your language, so, you don’t need to do it on your own.